pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     assert entity.__class__ is TimestampedVersionedEntity

 Triggering events
 -----------------

-Events are usually triggered by command methods of entities.
-Commands will construct, apply, and publish events, using the results from working on command arguments.
+Commands methods will construct, apply, and publish events, using the results from working on command arguments.
 The events need to be constructed with suitable arguments.

-To help construct events with suitable arguments in an extensible manner, the ``DomainEntity`` class has a private method ``_trigger()``, extended by subclasses, which can be used in command methods to construct, apply, and publish events with suitable arguments.
-The event ``mutate()`` methods update the entity appropriately.
+To help trigger events in an extensible manner, the ``DomainEntity`` class has a private method ``_trigger()``, extended by subclasses, which can be used in command methods to construct, apply, and publish events with suitable arguments.
+The events' ``mutate()`` methods update the entity appropriately.

 For example, triggering an ``AttributeChanged`` event on a timestamped, versioned entity will cause the attribute value to be updated, but it will also